 Internet Matters has designed a simple checklist to give parents/carers peace of mind regarding their child's safety on the internet. ('Set up Safe Checklist').
 Their information about parental controls can be found here.

-Please click here to find out about safety features and settings offered by the main web browsers (e.g. Google Chrome, Apple Safari, Microsoft Internet Explorer, Mozilla Firefox).
+Please click here at the UK Safer Internet Centre to find out about safety features and settings offered by the main web browsers (e.g. Google Chrome, Apple Safari, Microsoft Internet Explorer, Mozilla Firefox).
 (Source: UK Safer Internet Centre)

 Parents'/Carers' Guide to Technology